hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 - Agree on terms and conditions, then click continue.
 - Then when the new window pop-up save the ip by clicking `save`.

-### Adding your raspberry pies to our virtual server
+### Adding your raspberry pies to our virtual server.